 June , 2011

-Upon completion in the mid 1920’s, Dix Dam was the largest rock filled dam in the world standing approximately 287 feet above the riverbed.
-It was built in the private sector by it’s current owner, Kentucky Utilities Company, to create a reservoir for operating a hydroelectric generating station.
+Upon its completion in the mid 1920’s, Dix Dam was the largest rock-filled dam in the world, standing approximately 287 feet above the riverbed.
+It was built in the private sector by its current owner, Kentucky Utilities Company, to create a reservoir for operating a hydroelectric generating station.

-Global was selected to perform and manage repair work to an existing earth filled dam.
-Divers removed debris including cars, trees, and sediment from several areas of the dam and then these areas were surveyed using sonar and tactile methods.
+Global was selected to perform and manage face slab repair work to the existing earth-filled dam.
+Divers removed debris including cars, trees, and sediment from several areas of the dam.
+These areas were then surveyed using sonar and tactile methods.
 Damaged areas of the face slab were covered using sheet membrane secured to the face of the dam.
-Work took place in up to 140 feet of water.
+Work took place in up to 140 feet of freshwater.